-In adults, the most common causes of hearing loss are:
+In adults, the most common causes of

 Noise.
 Noise-induced hearing loss can affect people of all ages and most often develops gradually over many years.
 Over time, the noise experienced at work, during recreation (such as riding motorcycles), or even common chores (such as using a power lawn mower) can lead to hearing loss.